 Shinjuku is the mullet of Tokyo districts: business in the front, party in the back.
 Or business during the day, party at night.
 Either way, it’s both one of the leading commercial districts in Tokyo and one of its most vibrant areas.
 During weekdays, parts of Shinjuku are about as dull as imaginable: thousands of identically-suited salarymen scurrying from one vanilla office building to another.
 At night, you can find the seediest pockets of Tokyo, with Shinjuku being home to the city’s red light district.

 That’s a polarized overview of Shinjuku, and while true, the reality for most of the district is somewhere in the middle.
 Shinjuku is a hub of activity, in terms of both business and entertainment.
 Generally speaking, it’s both amusing and fun, and you shouldn’t worry too much about the dullness of the business areas or the seediness of the red light district.
-Shinjuku is where you’ll find the Robot Restaurant and countless other amusing offerings, and that’s what’ll draw most visitors to this area of Tokyo.
+Shinjuku is where you’ll find countless amusing offerings, and that’s what’ll draw most visitors to this area of Tokyo.